isabelirk/isabelirk/README.md

 👩‍🎓 I'm a undergraduate student in Computer Science at UFFS.

-💻 I'm working at PRACTICE.
+💻 I'm working at PRACTICE and Amplimed.

 🌱 I'm currently learning: JavaScript and English.